Jameson Raid: Discovery of gold

 Beit, associate of Rhodes and privy to Jameson's plans, financed the revolutionists to the order of £400,000 and was subsequently censured in the House of Commons and British press.

 Wernher, Beit's business partner, was not drawn into the investigation, and his role, at least in the raid's initial stages, remains unproven.

 In the raid's aftermath Rhodes was severely censured and had to resign as chairman of the Chartered Company and Cape prime minister.

 To re-engineer the subjugation of Transvaal, Milner was appointed High Commissioner to South Africa and Lt.-Governor of the Cape in 1897.

 In June 1884, Jan Gerrit Bantjes (1843–1914) discovered signs of gold at Vogelstruisfontein (the first gold sold directly to Cecil Rhodes at Bantjes's camp for £3,000) followed in September by the Struben brothers at Wilgespruit near Roodepoort which started the Witwatersrand Gold Rush and modern-day Johannesburg.
 The first gold mines of the Witwatersrand were the Bantjes Consolidated Mines.
 By 1886 it was clear that there were massive deposits of gold in the main reef.
-The huge inflow of Uitlanders (foreigners), mainly from Britain, had come to the region in search of employment and fortune.
+Increasingly Uitlanders (non-Afrikaner European expatriates and settlers, mainly from Britain but also including other Europeans, Americans and Australians), had come into the republic in search of employment and fortune.
 The discovery of gold made the Transvaal overnight the richest and potentially the most powerful nation in southern Africa, but it attracted so many Uitlanders (in 1896 approximately 60,000) that they quickly outnumbered the Boers (approximately 30,000 white male Boers).

 Fearful of the Transvaal's losing independence and becoming a British colony, the Boer government adopted policies of protectionism and exclusion, to include restrictions requiring Uitlanders to be resident for at least four years in the Transvaal to obtain the franchise, or right to vote.
-They heavily taxed the growing gold mining industry which was predominantly British and American.
+They heavily taxed the growing gold mining industry which was more dominated by incoming Uitlanders.
 Due to this taxation, the Uitlanders became increasingly resentful and aggrieved about the lack of representation.
 President Paul Kruger called a closed council, including Jan Gerrit Bantjes, to discuss the growing problem and it was decided to put a heavy tax on the sale of dynamite to non-Boer residents.
 Jan G. Bantjes, fluent in both spoken and written Dutch and English, was a close confidant of Paul Kruger with their link dating to the Great Trek days.
 Jan's father, Jan Gerritze Bantjes, had given Paul Kruger his elementary education during the trek and Jan Gerritse was part of his inner core of associates.
 This closed council would be the committee which set the Transvaal Republic on a collision course with Great Britain and the Anglo-Boer War 1899-1902 and which set German feelings toward Britain at boiling point by siding with the Boers.
 Because of this applied dynamite tax, considerable discontent and tensions began to rise.
 As Johannesburg was largely an Uitlander city, non-boer leaders there began to discuss the proposals for an insurrection.